-\textbf{Impact of Supervised Initialization.} Initializing from supervised pretraining (AS SL) provides substantial benefits across most tasks, with notable improvements on audio event classification, sound event detection and audio-text retreival.
-The gains are particularly pronounced for contrastive objectives, suggesting that discriminative pretraining provides useful inductive biases for contrastive learning.
+\textbf{Impact of Supervised Initialization.} Initializing from supervised pretraining (AS SL) provides substantial benefits across most tasks, with notable improvements on audio event classification, sound event detection and audio-text retrieval.
+The gains are particularly pronounced for contrastive objectives, suggesting that supervised pretraining provides useful inductive biases for contrastive learning.
 However, these benefits diminish (or disappear entirely) when the attributes required for downstream tasks diverge from AudioSet's ontology.
-On speaker identification and music tagging, scratch-trained models often match or exceed initialized variants, indicating that AudioSet's focus on distinguishing between sound categories may bias representations toward event-level semantics rather than the acoustic attributes (voice timbre, speaking style) or musical structure (genre, harmony, rhythm) essential for these tasks.
-These findings challenge common initialization practices for audio-language pretraining and suggest the need for tailored pretraining strategies when targeting general-purpose audio representation learning.
+On speaker identification and music tagging, scratch-trained models often match or exceed initialized variants, indicating that AudioSet's focus on distinguishing between sound categories may bias representations toward event-level semantics rather than the speaker characteristics (voice timbre, speaking style) or musical structure (chord, rhythm) essential for these tasks.
+These findings challenge common initialization practices for ALP and suggest the need for tailored pretraining strategies when targeting general-purpose audio representation learning.